 I’m not gonna lie, I love me a good blended cocktail.
 They are so fruity, so refreshing, and so deliciously decadent.
 What I don’t love about blended cocktails?
 THE SUGAR.
 So.
 Much.
 Added.
 Sugar.
-Not only is that much sugar just not good for you, but I find that when I mix that much sugar with booze, it’s a recipe for a hangover.
+I find that when I mix that much sugar with booze, it’s a recipe for a hangover.
 Yuck.

 Just to give you an idea, one three ounce serving of off-the-shelf piña colada mix registers a whopping 31 grams of added sugar.
-That’s 62% of your recommended daily allowance of sugar!
 Psh.
-Save your sugar from some awesome, fudgy brownies – I promise you don’t need to add it to your cocktails.
+Save your sugar for some awesome, fudgy brownies – I promise you don’t need to add it to your cocktails.

 I tend to like a less sweet cocktail, but if you like a dessert-like piña colada, there is a simple (and still healthy!) fix for this—just toss in a frozen banana.
 The banana meshes well with the tropical flavor of the pineapple and coconut, and adds just a bit of sweetness.
 Don’t like bananas or are allergic to them?
 I gotcha covered.
 Toss in one or two pitted Medjool dates to up the sweetness.

 One last tip: standard piña colada recipes call for coconut cream—the fat from coconut milk is scooped out and sweetened with sugar.
 Instead, I like to use canned coconut milk.